How this started

 The coach

-He doesn't do generic programming.
-When my back locked up from stress about missing a train — yes, stress, not a bad lift — Jon built a threat-level protocol on the spot: lowest-threat movements on the ground first, building up to kneeling, then standing, then strength work.
-By the end of the session I was doing bench presses.
+My approach combines motor control, overcoming isometrics, vestibular training, breath-hold protocols, and fascial work — grounded in neuroscience, not fitness trends.
+I don't do generic programming.
+When Walter's back locked up from stress about missing a train — yes, stress, not a bad lift — I built a threat-level protocol on the spot: lowest-threat movements on the ground first, building up to kneeling, then standing, then strength work.
+By the end of the session he was doing bench presses.

 Not a YouTube workout